Flight of the Intruder: Shooting

 Filming began in November 1989 on location in Hawaii.

 Flight of the Intruder was made with complete U.S. Navy cooperation, with eight Naval Air facilities at the disposal of the Paramount production team.
 The USS Independence (CV-62), provided for two weeks of filming in November 1989 and A-6E Intruders from VA-165 "Boomers" were used.
 Members of VA-165 spent two weeks on the Independence.
 The film crew kept the ship's fire party busy with numerous small electrical fires started by their lighting equipment.
 The Navy had script approval and was reimbursed for costs associated with the film: an estimated $1.2 million.

 The ship seen on guard station in the background as Grafton threw Morg's fuzzy dice overboard after his memorial service was the USS William H. Standley (CG-32).
 Naval Air Station Barbers Point Hawaii Hangar 111 (HSL-37 and VC-1 hangar) housed the A-6 Intruders during filming in Hawaii.
-The battleship USS Missouri can be seen behind Camparelli during the court martial sequence.
-Also two scenes were shot at Naval Station Long Beach, California.
+The battleship USS Missouri along with USS Peleliu (LHA-5) can be seen behind Camparelli during the court martial sequence.
+USS Sides (FFG-14) also appears in a separate scene.
+Two scenes were shot at Naval Station Long Beach, California.

+The dancing and beach scenes with Rosanna Arquette and Brad Johnson were shot at Pacific Missile Range Facility, Barking Sands Kauai.
+While the outdoor scenes of partying in the "Philippines" was shot in Hanapepe, Kauai.

 Future U.S. Senator Fred Thompson had a major speaking part during the court-martial sequence, portraying a U.S. Navy Judge Advocate General (JAG) Corps captain.
 As a favor to his friend, John Milius, Ed O'Neill was originally cast in the movie in a small uncredited role, but when the film was screened for test audiences, his appearance led to laughter, as audience members associated him with his Married... with Children character, Al Bundy.
 The director recast his character and reshot those scenes.

 Milius described the film as one of the "worst experiences" of his career:

 That was Paramount with the Paramount control, and they tried to control every aspect of it.
 I'd spent more money than I'd ever spent before, because they told me how much I was going to spend on it.
 They didn't let me control it.
 I would have made that movie for at least $5 million less.

 Before the film was released, Milius did a draft of Clear and Present Danger.